bricktoast/bricktoast.github.io/outreach.md

 ## UCSD Astronomy Club

 While at UCSD, I served as the President of the Astronomy Club.
-This is a photo of my friend Roy and I using a solar telescope on a busy walkway on campus to attact new members.
+This is a photo of my friend Roy and me using a solar telescope on a busy walkway on campus to attact new members.
 <img src="/assets/img/astronomyclub.png"  style="float: left; margin-right: 20px; margin-bottom: 10px; max-width: 300px;">